 For copies of a Health Care Proxy and instruction sheet, contact Eldersource at 585 325-2800 (Proxies only).

 Q. What is the household hazardous waste program?

 Most household paint and chemicals are safe when used and stored properly.
 When disposed of improperly, household wastes can become environmental hazards.
 Monroe County provides residents with a way to safely recycle or dispose of this household hazardous waste (HHW) free-of-charge.
 (See below for product lists and quantity limits.)

 Q. Who can participate and how?

 The free portion of this program is open ONLY to Monroe County residents with non-industrial household chemicals.
 To ensure safety and better serve customers, items are accepted by appointment only.
-Call 585 753-7600 (Option 3), 8:30 a.m. until 4 p.m., Monday–Friday for an appointment.
-Be ready to describe your items and the quantity of each.
-After an appointment is made, you will be mailed directions to the HHW facility and instructions for the safe packaging and transportation of your items.
-Under a separate fee-based program, businesses, out-of-county residents and Monroe County households that have somehow acquired industrial-use products may also call the above number for disposal information.
+Appointments are scheduled online only.
+After an appointment is made, you will be e-mailed directions to the HHW facility and instructions for the safe packaging and transportation of your items.
+Under a separate fee-based program, businesses, out-of-county residents and Monroe County households that have somehow acquired industrial-use products may click here for disposal information.

 Q. What can you bring?

 Monroe County residents can bring up to 30 gallons of liquid and 75 pounds of solid HHW per appointment without charge.
 No 55-gallon drums will be accepted.

 - Oil-based and Latex Paint (for 1/3-can or less of latex paint: discard lid, add kitty litter, let dry, place can in trash)